lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 # Identifying EDHOC Application Profiles by Profile ID

+This document introduces the concept of Profile IDs, i.e., integer values that uniquely identify EDHOC application profiles, for which an IANA registry is defined in {{iana-edhoc-application-profiles}}.

-This section defines two means to identify EDHOC application profiles by their Profile IDs, i.e., the parameter "ed-prof" for web linking (see {{web-linking}}) and the parameter "app_prof" of the EDHOC_Information object (see {{sec-edhoc-information-object}}).
+This section defines two parameters to convey such Profile IDs, i.e.:

+* The parameter "ed-prof" for web linking {{RFC8288}} (see {{web-linking}}).

+* The parameter "app_prof" of the EDHOC_Information object specified in {{I-D.ietf-ace-edhoc-oscore-profile}} (see {{sec-edhoc-information-object}}).

+As defined later in this document, Profile IDs can be used to identiy EDHOC application profiles also:

+* Within certain EDHOC messages, sent during an EDHOC session by a peer that supports such EDHOC application profiles (see {{sec-app-profile-edhoc-messages}}).

+* Within the canonical, CBOR-encoded representation of such EDHOC application profiles (see {{sec-app-profile-cbor}}).

 ## In Web Linking # {#web-linking}